• Home

 A sign showing the US-Canada border in front of a bunch of dead, barren trees in winter

-From Washington state to northern New England, American businesses that have long depended on Canadian visitors are seeing traffic dry up — and with it, a crucial source of revenue.
+From Washington State to northern New England, American businesses that have long depended on Canadian visitors are seeing traffic dry up—and with it, a crucial source of revenue.

-From January to October 2025, the number of passenger vehicles crossing the U.S.-Canada border fell by nearly 20% compared with the same period in 2024, according to the JEC analysis, which draws on U.S. Customs and Border Protection travel statistics.
+From January to October of 2025, the number of passenger vehicles crossing the U.S.-Canada border fell by nearly 20% compared with the same period in 2024, according to the JEC analysis, which draws on U.S. Customs and Border Protection travel statistics.
 In some border states, the decline reached 27%, a shift that local tourism agencies say is showing up in fewer tourists, more hotel vacancies, and weaker sales.

 Canadians have historically been among the most important international visitors to the U.S., both in sheer numbers and in spending.
 Analysts and tourism officials note that rising prices, a weaker Canadian dollar, and heightened political tensions have nudged many travelers to choose domestic trips within Canada or alternative international destinations instead.
 For U.S. border communities, that shift is being felt in real time.